1Cyan/worktable/Home.md

 ## Run
 ### FoF halos
 HBT needs simulation snapshots and halo catalogues (e.g., fof halos) as input.
-If you do not already have halo catalogues for your simulation, you can use the `FoF` program in HBT as detailed [here]().
+If you do not already have halo catalogues for your simulation, you can use the `FoF` program in HBT as detailed [here](https://github.com/Kambrian/HBTplus/wiki/FoF-halo-finder).
+You have to run it before running the main program of HBT.

 ### Subhalos and merger trees
 The main function of `HBT` is to produce subhalos and their evolution histories.